Salesforce Sales Cloud

 Scalable sales processes

 What works for 5 reps still works at 50, 500, or across multiple regions.
+Architecture is built for the next 3 years of growth, not just current team size.

+Sales Cloud rarely fails because of missing features.
+It fails because pipeline logic, data structure, and sales workflows were never designed as a system.
 When teams keep "adding features" without fixing architecture, complexity grows, adoption drops, and forecasts become less reliable.
 If your Sales Cloud feels heavy, unreliable, or underused, the issue is almost always architectural — not technical.

 Undefined pipeline stages